AsBuiltReport/AsBuiltReport.Core/README.md

 ## :floppy_disk: Supported Versions
 ### **PowerShell**
-This report is compatible with the following PowerShell versions;
+This module is compatible with the following PowerShell versions;

 | Windows PowerShell 5.1 | PowerShell 7 |
 |:----------------------:|:------------------:|